smart-edge-open/ido-specs/doc/reference-architectures/smartedge-open-experience-kit_sdwan.md

 ![SD-WAN Tx packet flow ](sdwan-images/packet-flow-tx.png)

-## Smart Edge Open Integration
+## Intel® Smart Edge Open Integration
 The previous sections of this document describe the operation of an SD-WAN implemention built from OpenWrt and its various packages.
-We now turn to the subject of how the SD-WAN is integrated with Smart Edge Open.
+We now turn to the subject of how the SD-WAN is integrated with Intel® Smart Edge Open.

 ### Goals
-Smart Edge Open leverages the SD-WAN project to offer SD-WAN service within an on-premise edge, to enable secure and optimized inter-edge data transfer.
+Intel® Smart Edge Open leverages the SD-WAN project to offer SD-WAN service within an on-premise edge, to enable secure and optimized inter-edge data transfer.
 This functionality is sought by global corporations with  branch offices distributed across many geographical locations, as it creates an optimized WAN between edge locations implemented on top of a public network.

 At least one SD-WAN CNF is expected to run on each Smart Edge Open cluster (as shown in a previous figure), and act as a proxy for edge applications traffic entering and exiting the cluster.
 The primary task for the CNF is to provide software-defined routes connecting the edge LANs with the (public network) WAN.